-Named after Herbert H. Lehman, the legendary New York governor, senator, and humanitarian, the College was established in 1968 and has graduated over 69,000 men and women who have gone on to achieve distinction in business, government, the arts, social services, and many other fields.
+Named after Herbert H. Lehman, the New York governor, U.S. senator, international statesman, and humanitarian, Lehman College was established in 1968.
+The College has since graduated more than 70,000 men and women who have gone on to achieve distinction in science, business, government, the arts, social services, and many other fields.

-Lehman’s beautiful tree-lined, 37-acre campus is located in a residential section of the northwest Bronx, along the historic Jerome Park Reservoir.
+Lehman College’s tree-lined, 37-acre campus is located in the northwest Bronx, along the historic Jerome Park Reservoir.
 The only CUNY senior college in the Bronx, Lehman offers more than 100 degree programs and enrolls almost 12,000 students of all ages, nationalities, and backgrounds; another 15,000 students attend its continuing education programs.
-Recently added degree programs include an M.S. in Geographic Information Science and a five-year B.A./M.S. in Biology.

-A wide range of programs support and enrich the Lehman experience, including an award-winning Freshman Year Initiative, a new Sophomore Year Initiative, and the Adult Degree Program for non-traditional students.
+Lehman College has a small-college feel, with undergraduate classes averaging 19 students.
+A wide range of programs support the Lehman educational experience, including an award-winning Freshman Year Initiative, Sophomore Year Initiative, and the Adult Degree Program for non-traditional students.
 High-achievers are eligible for acceptance into the Macaulay Honors College at Lehman and the Lehman Scholars Program.
 Lehman’s Office of Career Services helps students make decisions about life after graduation, including career choices and graduate education.
 The office provides career counseling, on-campus interviews, and workshops on résumés, interviews, and choosing majors.